MISP/MISP/app/README.txt

 CyDefSIG from 0.2.2 to 0.2.3 needs a database migration and population.
-This is done executing /var/www/cydefsig/app/Console/shell/migrate-0.2.2-0.2.3.sh and answer (y)es to all the questions asked.
+This is done executing /var/www/cydefsig/app/Console/shell/migrate-0.2.2-0.2.3.sh and answer (y)es to all the questions asked and afterward run http://<host>:<port>/events/migratemisp11to2.